Southern screamer: Description

 The southern screamer is one of the largest birds of southern South America at 83 to 90 cm long and weighing about 4.4 kg.
 Their flat wing measures 50 to 57 cm, their tail 22 to 26 cm, and their culmen 4.0 to 5.4 cm.
 They are stout bodied with a disproportionately small head and a "chicken-like" grayish brown bill.
 The sexes have the same plumage.
 Their head and upperparts are gray with a velvety black "collar" around the base of the neck.
 Their wings and tail are dusky and the wing has two sharp spurs at its manus.
 The front of their neck, their breast, and their sides are pale gray faintly mottled and streaked with white.
 Their belly is unmarked pale gray or white.
 Their legs and feet are rosy.

 Distribution and habitat

-The southern screamer is found from the eastern half of Boliva south into Venezuela as far as Buenos Aires Province and east through Paraguay into southwestern Brazil and Uruguay.
+The southern screamer is found from the eastern half of Bolivia south into Argentina as far as Buenos Aires Province and east through Paraguay into southwestern Brazil and Uruguay.
 It has also been documented as a vagrant in southeastern Peru.
-It inhabits tropical and subtropical wetlands including lakes, marshes, and flooded meadows with scattered trees.
+It inhabits tropical and subtropical wetlands, including lakes, marshes, and flooded meadows with scattered trees.